Job-Seeking Doctoral Candidates Graduating May 2020

 Dissertation Title: State Strategies to Improve Use of Medications for Patients with Hepatitis C

-Dissertation Executive Summary: Jonathan's research focuses on understanding how public payers can influence supply and demand-side factors that can improve use of effective medications, particularly for high-cost drugs that are used to treat vulnerable populations.
-His dissertation evaluates how state-level provider screening mandates for hepatitis C impact initial and secondary medication adherence for hepatitis C patients.
+Dissertation Executive Summary: Jonathan's research focuses on understanding how payers can influence supply and demand-side factors that can improve use of effective medications, particularly for high-cost drugs that are used to treat vulnerable populations.
+His dissertation evaluates how state-level provider screening mandates for hepatitis C impact initial and secondary medication adherence rates for hepatitis C patients.

 Advisor: Danielle German, PhD, MPH